Professional Zoom Teeth Whitening In Long Island NY 11797

 Make sure that you tell your dentist about any allergies you might have.
 The most concerning and common allergy is to peroxide, which is the whitening agent in most whitening bleaches.
 If you are allergic, then you should not have a whitening procedure for your teeth.
 Also, people who have exposed roots or existing gum disease are not good candidates for whitening.
 The whitening products can leech into decayed sections of your teeth and cause sensitivity and pain.
 The bleach will also not work on dedicated areas and exposed roots because there is no longer any enamel to adhere to the bleach.
 Not only could it be painful, but it could be ineffective as well.

-How much does teeth whitening cost in NYC?
+How much does teeth whitening cost in Long Island?

 How much it costs for your tooth whitening procedure will depend on what method is used, what product is applied to your teeth, and the dentist doing the procedure.
 It can cost anywhere between $375 and $500.